PySYCL/PySYCL/README.md

 # Inquiries
 For any questions or further information, feel free to reach out to us via the following email addresses:

-- **Founding Contributor:** For queries specific to the founding contributor and organization owner, please contact Osman Elghotmi at osman.elghotmi@gmail.com.
+- **Founding Contributor:** For any questions specific to the founding contributor and organization owner, please contact Osman El-Ghotmi the following address.
+email: osman.elghotmi@gmail.com.

-- **General Inquiries:** For general inquiries about the PySYCL project, please email us at pysycl.official@gmail.com.
+- **General Inquiries:** For general inquiries about the PySYCL project, please email us at the following address
+email: pysycl.official@gmail.com.

 We welcome your feedback, questions, and contributions to the PySYCL community!